It is common knowledge that Professor Snape wanted the DADA position.

 For that matter, it now appeared that Tom Riddle was the larger part of the reason that Snape did keep applying for it.
 From Umbridge’s comments on the subject in OotP, and the timing of just when he came on staff, the simplest reading of the matter was that it was actually Voldemort who wanted to place Snape in the school — as the DADA professor.
 And that, in fact, Voldemort had originally sent him in to apply for it, the summer before his defeat at Godric’s Hollow.

 All of which appears to have turned out to have absolutely been the case.
 That Snape continued to periodically apply for the post established and maintained a paper trail accessible to Malfoy, and to Voldemort’s other moles inside the Ministry that Snape was still dutifully and doggedly attempting to execute his original orders.
-(I suspect that very few if any of them are aware that there is a literal curse on that position, although they will have all heard the rumors.)
+(I suspect that very few if any of them are aware that there is a literal curse on that position, although they will have all heard the student rumors.)

-By the end of OotP, Snape had spent Harry’s first five years openly sneering at the class in a manner which led me to believe that he might have been contemptuous of the whole concept.
 At the time, I suspected that he regarded the idea of teaching people to defend themselves against the Dark Arts without teaching them how the Dark Arts actually work to be ludicrous.
 To some degree I was correct in this suspicion, for the first thing he did, upon being given the post was to at least attempt to give the students some (long belated) idea of what the Dark Arts are, and how they behave.

 Which is an issue upon which Rowling consistently short-changed both her readers and her characters.
 We never got an official explanation of what, precisely, the distinction between the Dark Arts and “normal” magic even is.
 And by the end of HBP it really looked as if she did not intend to ever make a coherent distinction between them.
 This was either inexcusably slip-shod planning for a series in which a conflict with a Dark wizard is central to the action, or a strong hint that most of the wizarding public does not really know the distinction either.
 (Nor does the author.)